vojtikczhraje/Vitality/README.md

 ## ⚙ Configure settings
 ### We have now included new way of configuring settings.
-- Build in app configurator
+- Built in app configurator

 - Out side the file configurator (.ini)
   - Open PowerShell as administrator and enter the command below.